Servicing: LAKE, MENDOCINO, NAPA & SONOMA COUNTIES

 A deck may look good, even beautiful, but if it isn't built correctly, it is a huge safety risk.

+County officials reportedly became aware of unstable ground conditions and five homes have been deemed uninhabitable, the public sewer system has been damaged, and the water system, other homes and roads remain at risk.
 I inspected a large house in Lakeport with many amenities but the grounds were wet and there was some standing water.
 There had been no seasonal rain yet, so it was very suspicious.
 Nevertheless, I had to call it out as an issue that needed to be addressed.
 My client backed off the purchase which disappointed the realtor.
 A lot of sellers view the moisture intrusion issues as only an inconvenience and do not declare the issue when they put their house up for sale.
 But, this is serious, invites termites, mold, compromises the foundation and worse.
 A few months later, the front page of the newspaper shows a home right above the property I inspected. . . . read more

 In most areas propane gas is used as natural gas is not available.
 The majority of propane gas users are not aware that propane has different properties than natural gas.
 The following may scare you and it should.